What is a pardon?

 - it affirms the positive changes you have made in your life.

-There are other remedies under Ohio law to limit the consequences created by a past criminal conviction.
-Specifically, Ohio statutes provide for some criminal records to be sealed and also for grants of a Certificate of Qualification for Employment (CQE).
-The eligibility provisions and legal process for these remedies is entirely distinct from the pardon process (and securing a pardon does not automatically seal your criminal record pertaining to the offense).
-Whether or not you choose to seek a pardon, you should explore whether you are eligible to have your record sealed or if you are eligible to receive a CQE.
+There are other remedies besides a pardon available under Ohio law to limit the consequences created by a past criminal conviction.
+Specifically, Ohio statutes allow some criminal records to be sealed or expunged, and for the granting of a Certificate of Qualification for Employment (CQE).
+Eligibility criteria and the process for obtaining these remedies is different from the pardon process.
+Whether or not you choose to seek a pardon, you should explore whether you are eligible to have your record sealed or expunged, and/or if you are eligible to receive a CQE.
 For more information on available remedies, read the Drug Enforcement and Policy Center’s educational handouts on rights restoration mechanisms in Ohio.
 An accessible version of the information provided within the handouts is available upon request to email@example.com.